-2011, Bjerringbro Fjernvarme, Denmark - 3.7 MW - max. temperature of 70 °C
+2021, Langå Varmeværk, Danmark - 3.4 MW - max temperature of 75 °C (Air as HS)

-${\bf CO_2}$ heat pumps operate in the so-called trans-critical pressure range, meaning that the refrigerant has a temperature glide on the warm side while the cold side evaporate at a constant temperature.
-This means that ${\bf CO_2}$ is particularly suited in applications where heat is drawn from a low temperature source by cooling it only a few degrees, while the delivered heat is provided at a temperature glide of maybe 40 °C. The maximum outlet temperature of ${\bf CO_2}$ systems is app.
-90 °C. In order to obtain good COP values in ${\bf CO_2}$ systems the inlet temperature of the heated media should not be higher than app.
+CO2 heat pumps operate in the so-called trans-critical pressure range, meaning that the refrigerant has a temperature glide on the warm side while the cold side evaporates at a constant temperature.
+This means that CO_2 is particularly suited in applications where heat is drawn from a low-temperature source by cooling it only a few degrees, while the delivered heat is provided at a temperature glide of maybe 40 °C. The maximum outlet temperature of CO_2 systems is app.
+90 °C. To obtain good COP values in CO_2 systems the inlet temperature of the heated media (system return temperature) should not be higher than app.
 40 °C.

-Examples of installed plants using CO2 as refrigerant:
+Examples of installed or under contruction plants using CO2 as refrigerant: